Original designs. Made in the U.S.A.

-Brain bag & Side Effect in olive, plum Synapse, Side Effect, pouches and Field Journal.
-Ultraviolet Synapse, Shop Bag, Yarn Sack and organizer Pouches.
-Synapse25 in steel/Uv.
-Medium Cafe Bag, Western Flyer, Side Effect & Kit in black.
-Absolute Strap, steel Kit and small dyneema Pouch, wrist straps, kiwi Swift, Citizen Canine & Kit, aubergine Tri Star, Kit and Side Effect, wasibi Organizer Pouch, July 4th pouch, December 2011 & 2012 Mystery Gift and last but not least I'm proud FOT.
+SE in olive, plum S19, SE, pouches and Field Journal. uv S19, Shop Bag, Yarn Sack and organizer Pouches.
+Synapse25 in steel/uv.
+Medium Cafe Bag, Western Flyer, SE, Swift & Kit in black.
+Absolute Strap, steel Kit and small dyneema Pouch, wrist straps, kiwi Swift, Citizen Canine & Kit.
+Abergine Tri Star, Kit and SE.
+Wasibi & uv Organizer Cube Pouches, July 4th pouch, December 2011 & 2012 Mystery Gift, 2013 parapack mystery gift and last but not least I'm proud FOT.

 Thinking ahead to a trip to the Middle East... there are places I'd like to go where joining a tour would make it easier to get to the places I want to see, and provide interesting fellow-travelers to share the experience with.
 Not to mention not having to worry overmuch about logistics.
 I'm curious if there are any tour outfits that others recommend.
 GAdventures (Adventure Travel & Tours - Book Your Trip - G Adventures), which I happened to find online, looks interesting -- they welcome people of all ages and seem to have a philosophy of travel that I embrace.
 For instance, they specifically recommend traveling light, with a non-wheeled suitcase, and seem to be the kind of outfit that offers interesting, engaging tours that don't just shuffle people around in a monstrous air-conditioned bus every day.
 Has anyone used them or something similar they recommend?
 (In my case I want to see Jordan, but this could be more of a general question.)